Learn about the best no-carb and very low carb foods you can eat on keto. A complete zero-carb food list to help you get into ketosis and lose weight!

 For anyone looking to avoid carbs, it’s important to read nutrition labels.
 A few key things to remember when reading labels are (3):

-Although the food label is the best place to look for total carbs, it can be surprising to learn where some sources of hidden sugar lurk.
+Ingredient lists can show sources of hidden carbs and other nasty additives.
+Although the nutritional label is the best place to look for total carbs, it can be surprising to learn where some sources of hidden sugar lurk.
+Avoid foods that contain things like high fructose corn syrup and other added sugars.
+If the ingredient list is very long with lots of additives, avoid eating it.

 Zero-Carb Food List

-Below you’ll find a list of zero-carb foods broken up by category (4).
+Below, you’ll find a list of zero-carb foods broken up by category (4).

-Seasonings & Spices
+Seasonings and Spices

-A good way to add flavor and variety to dishes while staying very low carb is to use seasonings and spices.
+A good way to add flavor and variety to dishes while staying very low-carb is to use seasonings and spices.
+Different combinations of seasonings and herbs can create a wide range of flavors to keep meals interesting.
+Because most herbs and spices are consumed in very small quantities, virtually all are carb-free.

 - Basil

-- Cinnamon
+- Cinnamon (ground)

 - Dill